GM to add automatic lane-change, other features to driver assistance tech - News Break

 GM to add automatic lane-change, other features to driver assistance tech

-(Reuters) - General Motors said on Friday it will add new features, including hands-free automatic lane-changing, to some of its models with Super Cruise driver assistance.
+July 23 (Reuters) - General Motors (GM.N) said on Friday it will add new features, including hands-free automatic lane-changing, to some of its models with Super Cruise driver assistance.

 The automaker will introduce them on six model year 2022 vehicles in the first quarter of next year.